 Wearing the traditional black-and-red colors of the Swiss-based bike maker BMC, the new Louis Erard La Sportive Edition Limitee BMC automatic chronograph watch sports all the usual features that are offered by the cal.
 ETA Valjoux 7750-powered timekeepers and even somehow manages to look original (especially when compared to the monotonous flow of 7750-based chronos that we meet on a daily basis) and even desirable.

 Thanks to the choice of the movement that seems to come without any visible modifications, the watch offers the traditional tri-compax dial layout with the inevitable small seconds indicator at 9 o’clock, as well as a 30-minute and a 12-hour chronograph counters at 12 and 6 hours respectively, and the day/date window at 3 o’clock.

 Covered with a domed, scratch-resistant and antireflective sapphire crystal, the bezel of the watch can also be used as a simple timer: the scale on its flange can be rotated with an extra crown, which is placed at 10 hours.
 Although the position is not particularly comfortable for a normal right-handed man, such is the de facto industry standard for this kind of mechanisms.

-Presented at the last month’s Baselworld 2012 trade show, the new Louis Erard La Sportive Edition Limitee BMC will be produced in a limited lot of just 200 pieces.
+Presented at the last month’s Baselworld 2012 trade show, the new Louis Erard La Sportive Edition Limitee BMC will, as the name suggests, be produced in a limited lot of just 200 pieces.